 The biggest way most homeowners use bandwidth is streaming or downloading entertainment content like movies and music, but there are other key uses as well.

-- Streaming music is far less taxing on an Internet connection as it requires about 2 Mbps for the highest quality audio.
+- Streaming music is far less taxing on an Internet connection as it requires about .096 Mbps of speed for streaming on your phone and .1670 Mbps to listen on a computer.

 - Regarding e-mail, estimates are that an average email without attachments is about 75 kilobits, which is 0.075 megabits, in size.
 An e-mail with a file attached increases by the size of the file.